cr0t/yiidebugtb/README.markdown

 * ‘fixedPos’ => Makes debug toolbar sticky with browser window, not document!
 * ‘collapsed’ => Show debug toolbar minimized by default
 * ‘yamlStyle’ => Show configuration report in Yaml or PHP-array style.

+Also there is an additional security feature you may need - 'allowedIPs' option.
+This option holds the array of IP addresses of all machines you need to use in development cycle.
+So if you forget to remove YII_DEBUG from bootstrap file for the production stage, your client don't see the toolbar anyway.